 Let’s start with some basic gear before moving on to the higher-end WiFi extenders.

-Note: You might notice AC 750, 1200 etc. mentioned with each model, which shows the AC technology an extender is using.
+Note: You might notice AC 750, 1200 etc. mentioned with each model, which shows the AC technology an amplifier is using.
 Extenders are available in different AC class designations, including AC750 AC1200 and N300 (300Mbps), which also happen to be the most widely used technologies.

 AC 750 simply means the maximum throughput the extender supports i.e. 750Mbps, while AC 1200 means 1200Mbps.